 If you've accumulated enough savings, it may be possible to use income generated by your portfolio to meet all of your retirement income needs.
 A typical portfolio could include bonds, bond funds, CDs, and dividend-paying stocks.

-- Minimal risk to principal if you're investing in FDIC-insured CDs2 or U.S. government bonds.3
+- Minimal risk to principal if you're investing in FDIC-insured CDs3 or US government bonds4

-- When assets invested in bonds or CDs mature, the entire principal is returned to you.4
+- When assets invested in bonds or CDs mature, the entire principal is returned to you5

 2. Investment portfolio only

 Making regularly scheduled withdrawals from your investment earnings and principal is another approach.
 In this scenario, your investments are managed for a total return.